Map item enables you to visualize an aggregated business data in a geographical manner.

 When using the Mercator projection, the meridians are distributed equally along the coordinate system.
 However, when using this projection, the latitude lines are non-linear, hence the parallels are placed on a non-constant distance from each other.
 That's why the Map item gives the user the option to change the step at which the parallels/meridians are drawn.
 When not set, the latitude and longitude lines are drawn based on the given extent and scale factor.

 Data points are produced by the defined map Series groups and GeoLocation groups.
 Their position is uniquely identified by the latitude/longitude coordinates, returned either from a Location Provider or from an expression.
 The data point can display one or more measures - for example, when using a Point Map series, the Size property could represent some scalar value.

 Data point labels are used to display the exact value represented by a data point.
 However, when the map has lots of data points fit on a small plot area, the data point labels make it more difficult to read so they are created invisible by default.

-The first group uses GeoLocationMapGroup to obtain a set of latitude/longitude coordinates or to query the define a Location provider in order to determine its data points position on the map.
-The PointMap, PieMap and ColumnMap series fall in that group, since they present similar data points, each one on a single location on the map.
+The first category uses GeoLocationMapGroup to obtain a set of latitude/longitude coordinates or to query the define a Location provider in order to determine its data points position on the map.
+The PointMap, PieMap and ColumnMap series fall in that category, since they present similar data points, each one on a single location on the map.
 These series are called LocationMapSeries.

-However, the ShapeMapSeries belongs to a second group that uses a set of coordinates to determine tha shape of the data point itself.
-In this case no LocationProvider is used, neither a GeoLocationMapGroup, because the data points are not determined by a single location on the map surface.
+However, the ShapeMapSeries belongs to a second category that uses a set of coordinates to determine the shape of the data point itself.
+In this case the engine does not use a LocationProvider or a GeoLocationMapGroup, because the data points are not determined by a single location on the map surface.